Born in Grafton and raised in Minto, North Dakota; married to James P. McEvers; one child and three step-children.

 Graduated Cum Laude from the University of North Dakota in 1993 with a BBA in Information Management.
 Awarded a Juris Doctorate, with distinction, from the University of North Dakota School of Law in 1997.

 Worked for the Northeast Judicial District in court administration prior to attending law school.
-After law school, law clerk to the North Dakota Supreme Court, 1997-1998 term; private legal practice, 1998-2001; Cass County Assistant State’s Attorney, 2001 to 2005; appointed North Dakota Commissioner of Labor by Governor John Hoeven in 2005; appointed District Judge by Governor John Hoeven in 2010 and elected to the post in 2012; appointed by Governor Jack Dalrymple to the North Dakota Supreme Court to fill the vacancy created by the retirement of Justice Mary Muehlen Maring in 2013; and in November 2016, was elected to complete that term set for reelection in 2018.
+Law clerk to the North Dakota Supreme Court, 1997-1998; private legal practice, 1998-2001; Cass County Assistant State’s Attorney, 2001 to 2005; appointed North Dakota Commissioner of Labor in July 2005; appointed District Judge in 2010 and elected to the position in 2012; appointed to the North Dakota Supreme Court in 2014; and in 2016, elected to an unexpired two-year term.
+Re-elected to a ten-year term in 2018.

 Memberships and Committees